- in Mindset

-What’s this good chain we are talking about?
+What's this food chain we are talking about?
 The best way to explain is through a few quick examples.
 If you are employee number 20 at a very successful startup, you could in theory make millions, but it will earn little compared to the founders.
 They are the majority owners of the business.
 You are not.

 If you work for an oil and gas company as an engineer, you have a fantastic job, but you will never earn anything like the returns of top executives.